 The PineCoders account's [url=https://www.tradingview.com/u/PineCoders/#published-scripts]Scripts page[/url].

 When you want to link to a TradingView publication such as a script or idea, and include a preview of the publication’s chart, you can use another type of url link:

 Link to a script publication: [chart]https://www.tradingview.com/script/Wvcqygsx-MTF-Oscillator-Framework-PineCoders/[/chart]

-Note that this type of tag is not required; raw links to TV publications or snapshots will be interpreted the same way, so that:
+Note that this type of url tag is not strictly required; raw links to TV publications or snapshots will be interpreted the same way, so that: